Fear of water (thalassophobia) is the fear of being in or near large bodies of water.

 - It can be caused by the fear of the unknown, of what might be lurking below the water surface in deep, cloudy or muddy waters.

 - It may be related to a bad experience that occurred in childhood.

 - It may have been transmitted to a child by parents that were themselves afraid of water.

-- It may have been ingrained by swim teachers that used inadequate and/or stressful methods to teach swimming.
+- It may have been ingrained by swim instructors that used inadequate or stressful methods to teach swimming.